 "The people that have been dismantling, privatizing, and taking over public education are the same people that want our Union to be quiet, weak, small, and powerless.
 The longer you go without becoming a member, the longer the people attacking public education get everything they want.
-We can stop them."
+We can stop them.
+YOU can stop them."